Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

-A debt run does not necessarily trigger a default, for example in the case where the firm can raise enough funding to pay off all its creditors.
-We assume that in case of a debt run the firm has the option to issue collateralized debt by pledging its assets as collateral.
-The collateral value of the assets is expressed in terms of the firesale price $\psi V_{T_n}$ for $\psi\in(0,1)$, such that the funds that can be raised in this way are at most $\psi V_{T_n}$ at rollover date $T_n$.
-If $\psi V_{T_n}\geq S_{T_n}+L_{T_{n}}$ the firm can raise enough funds to pay off all its creditors, and a potential debt run at time $T_n$ would not lead to a default.
-Motivated by this observation we introduce a third barrier, which we call an \emph{illiquidity barrier} and which is denoted by $D^{Ill}_t$ in the following.
-As an illiquidity default only occurs if there is a debt run and the firm is not able to raise enough funds to pay off its creditors, the illiquidity barrier is naturally defined as
+{A debt run does not necessarily trigger a default, for example in the case where the firm can raise enough funding to pay off its maturing short-term debt.
+The firm will survive the debt run at the rollover date $T_n$, if $\psi V_{T_n}\geq S_{T_n}$ conditional on $V_{T_n}\geq D_{T_n}^{Ins}$.
+Motivated by this observation we introduce a third barrier, which we call an \emph{illiquidity barrier} $D^{Ill}$, and which is defined as follows

+Hence, an illiquidity default only occurs if there is a debt run and the firm is not able to raise enough funds to pay off its maturing short-term debt or not able to remain solvent at the debt run. }